liquidctl/liquidctl/docs/corsair-commander-guide.md

 to six (temperature, rpm) pairs.
 Temperatures should be given in Celsius and rpm values as a valid rpm for the fan that is connected.

+_Note: unlike equivalent functionality in other drivers, this driver takes speed profiles using angular speeds in rpm, not duty values in percentage._

-*NOTE: you must ensure that the rpm value is within the min, max range for your hardware.*
+_Note: you must ensure that rpm values are within the min, max range for your hardware._

 Profiles run on the device and are always based one the specified temp probe.
 If a temperature probe is not specified number 1 is used.
 The last point should